 As you prepare to replenish the mulch in your garden, you might wonder if you should first remove the old much before replacing it with new.

 Not quite, so save yourself some work.

 There is no need to remove old mulch before adding new.
 Leave the old mulch in place to continue decomposing, which adds healthy organic matter to the soil.
 New mulch can be placed directly on top of the old mulch to reach the optimal depth of 2-3 inches.

 In the process of adding new mulch to the garden, you might not have more of the same type of mulch you used before.
 It’s just fine to mix and match mulch types in order to get enough coverage.

-If you aren’t sure what other types of mulch you can use, I’ve got a breakdown of the best organic mulches for your garden, along with some pros and cons of each.
-Check it out here: Best (Free!)
-Organic Mulches For The Home Garden.
+If you aren’t sure what other types of mulch you can use, I’ve got a breakdown of the best organic mulches for your garden, along with some pros and cons of each in this episode of my podcast, Organic Gardening For Beginners.

 Leave the old mulch in place for added benefit

 Leaving old much on the garden bed from year to year will almost always benefit your garden.
 The exception is if there seems to be disease in your mulch, but we’ll get to that in a moment.